andrew-edwards/fitting-size-spectra/codeBinStructure/readMeBinStructure.txt

 nSeaFung/nSeaMLEbins.Snw - Sweave file to analyse the IBTS data using the MLEbins method.
 Also creates figures...   .
- [Needs some of nSeaFungMLEbin.Snw (because that does some pre-analysis), nSeaFungMLEbinsNew.Snw, and nSeaFungCompareNew.Snw]
+ [Needs some of nSeaFungMLEbin.Snw (because that does some pre-analysis), nSeaFungMLEbinsNew.Snw, and nSeaFungCompareNew.Snw].

-Then need nSeaFungMLEbinsRecommend-ISD.Snw
+nSeaFung/nSeaMLEbins-recommend.Snw - recommended plots (plus the schematic diagram (two horizontal red and pink bars) to show how we obtain the ranges of counts.
+Adapting from original nSeaFungMLEbinsRecommend-ISD.Snw.

 Figure 5 - species-specific body mass bins resulting from the length bins